 This super-hot cycle, available on some models, increases energy use significantly.
 Only use it when necessary to avoid using extra energy to heat the water.

 - Activate the high spin speed option.

-If your clothes washer has spin options, choose a high spin speed or the extended spin option to reduce the amount of remaining moisture in your clothes after washing.
+If your clothes washer has spin options, choose a high spin speed or the extended spin option when appropriate to reduce the amount of remaining moisture in your clothes after washing.
 This decreases the amount of time it takes to dry your clothes.

 - Leave the door open after use.

 Front-loading washers use airtight seals to prevent water from leaking while the machine is in use.
 When the machine is not in use, this seal can trap moisture in the machine and lead to mold.
 Leave the door ajar for an hour or two after use to allow moisture to evaporate.
 Make sure children do not climb into the machine while the door is open.